Frequently Asked Questions - FAQ

 22

-You should select all your regions right from the start, as adding regions later on will count towards your limit of 6 allowed changes.
+You should choose all regions at the beginning as adding regions later counts towards the 6 allowed changes.

 Should you already have misunderstood this and you already used up your allowed changes, send us an email to .
-We will reset the counter once for you.
+We will reset the counter of the allowed changes for you once.

 Thermal Forecasts